 Typical entry requirements

-We welcome applications from students who have, or expect to have, a second-class honours degree involving a substantial statistical theory component as outlined below.
+We welcome applications from students who have, or expect to have, an Upper second-class honours degree involving a substantial statistical theory component as outlined below.

 Your application will be considered on its merits, with motivation and postgraduate experience in a statistical environment potentially important factors.